SangTran01/P8-Linux-Server-Configuration/README.md

     * Restart Apache `sudo apache2ctl restart`

 * Install git, clone and setup your Catalog App project (from your GitHub repository from earlier in the Nanodegree program) so that it functions correctly when visiting your server’s IP address in a browser.
-Remember to set this up appropriately so that your .git directory is not publicly accessible via a browser!

 * install git
     * `sudo apt-get install git`